Roly-Yuva/lua-math-extension-module/README.md

   Takes two int values, n being larger than r, and returns the permutation of the two of them
 * comb(n, r)
   Does the same as perm, but returns the combination of the two values

+Here is an example of using the module in your lua programs:

+  mathext = require "mathext"

+  local num = 67.8
+  print(mathext.round(67.8))    --> 68